 Compressed Air Controls Cost and Wastage

-The CAMS Flushing Airlock regulates and purifies compressed air going into a permanent refuge bay while at the same time sealing off the refuge from the ingress of potentially harmful contaminants during an emergency.
+First, the CAMS Flushing Airlock regulates and purifies compressed air going into a permanent refuge bay while at the same time sealing off the refuge from the ingress of potentially harmful contaminants during an emergency.

-Meanwhile, CAMS regulates airflow, allowing the airlock to maintain positive pressure without excessive compressed air wastage.
+Secondly, CAMS regulates airflow, allowing the airlock to maintain positive pressure without excessive compressed air wastage.
 When measured over a year, CAMS demonstrates savings of up to 90% of air costs per refuge.
 On larger mine sites, this amounts to considerable financial savings.

 Benefits of Filtering Compressed Mine Air